-Within Coffs Harbour City, the workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+In Coffs Harbour City, 19.2% of workers were Professionals, compared to 23.6% in New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local worers in Coffs Harbour City will be influenced by factors including:
+The occupations of the local workers in Coffs Harbour City will be influenced by factors including:

 - The economic base and employment opportunities available in Coffs Harbour City;